lisun85/Global-Coin-Research/README.md

 # GCR Token Contracts
 Smart contracts for GLobal Coin Research to mint GCR Token.
 The minting be based on a 4-year vesting schedule.
+Details are listed in the contract code.
+This contract is to demonstrate full transparency.

 ## Run
 - Install: `make install`